 Address: 8 Sentosa Gateway, Singapore 098269

 Give the family a treat by taking them to one of the several kid-friendly hotels in Singapore for a staycay that will have everyone well-refreshed and entertained.
-One of these is Shangri-La, which has themed rooms which encourage roleplay.
-Staying at their family suites will also grant you free access to Buds at Shangri-La, an indoor playground where kids can participate in activities like supervised painting on walls.
+One of these is Shangri-La, home to themed rooms and Buds at Shangri-La, an in-house curated indoor playground where parents can drop their kids off and enjoy some couple time.

 The Ritz-Carlton, on the other hand, offers an in-room camping experience for your child to sleep in a tent on a premium mattress.
 Adventurer passports given to your little tot will encourage them to go around the hotel collecting animal stamps before getting a free scoop of ice cream as their reward.